 \subsection{Warning Designs}

-We created eight candidate interstitial disinformation warnings: four designed for informativeness and four designed to evoke fear of harm (see Table~\ref{tbl:mturkwarnings} in Appendix~\ref{apx:mturk-warnings}).
-We first developed a common layout for the warnings, consisting of an icon, a title, a primary message, an optional detailed message, and two buttons.
+We created eight candidate interstitial disinformation warnings: four designed for informativeness and four designed to evoke fear of harm (Table~\ref{tbl:mturkwarnings}).
+The warnings shared a common layout, consisting of an icon, a title, a primary message, an optional detailed message, and two buttons.
 This layout differed from the laboratory interstitial warning in two ways.

 First, in the laboratory warning design, the detailed message (and the ``Continue'' button) were hidden at first and would only be revealed after the participant clicked ``Learn more.''
 In the crowdworker study, we wanted to ensure that the full warning message was always displayed, because part of what we were measuring was the effect of different messages.
-Therefore we eliminated the ``Learn more'' button for the new warning designs and instead plainly displayed the detailed message and the ``Continue'' button on all warnings.
+We eliminated the ``Learn more'' button and instead displayed the detailed message and the ``Continue'' button on all warnings.

 The second change addressed the ``Back to safety'' button.
 This button text implied that the user was in danger, which was inappropriate for the informative warnings.
 We changed the button to read ``Go back'' and applied this change to both informative and harm-based warnings in order to maintain a common interaction design across all warnings.